cdfoundation/sig-events/vocabulary-draft/continuous-integration-pipeline-events.md

 Finally, events needs to be generated for the output of the pipeline such as the artifacts that were packaged and released for others to use.

 - **Artifact Packaged**: an artifact has been packaged for distribution, this artifact is now versioned with a fixed version
-- **Artifact Released**: an artifact has been released and it can be advertised for others to use
+- **Artifact Published**: an artifact has been published and it can be advertised for others to use

 CI Events MUST include the following attributes:
  - **Event Type**: the type is restricted to include `cd.ci.**` prefix.
 For example `cd.ci.build.queued` or `cd.ci.artifact.packaged`